darwinbatres/blog-graphql/README.md

 1. Note that we can also share Types accross different schemas, check the following schemas: `comment and post`

+1. Added [new library](https://www.npmjs.com/package/merge-models) to automatically import all models and have them passed using context to ApolloServer, check an example from resolvers found in `graphql/schemas/*`

 ## Installation

 - `git clone` this repo